mtutucki/KeepCalm/README.md

 * [Technologies](#technologies)

 ## About the project
-It's a site created for my friend Konrad.
-Konrad has a detailing business and asked me to create a site.
-I also uploaded site to a hosting.
+It' a site created for fun.

 ## Technologies
-I used HTML, SASS and gulp <br />
+I used HTML, SASS and javascript.  <br />
 I used AOS for animation on scroll.